aviraljain123/lnmiit-matrix/README.md

 # lnmiit-matrix
-matrix simulation for parallel programming
+matrix simulation for parallel direction of reading.